wazuh/wazuh-dashboard-plugins/public/react-services/error-management/README.md

 The recommended use of the Error Handler HOC is to catch all the errors produced in the `component lifecycle`.
 This HOC will wrap the react component and will catch all the errors and treat them by the error handler class

+The HOC will recognize the errors in the following lyficlycle methods:

+- `ComponentDidMount`
+- `ComponentDidUpdate`

+The HOC will not catch the errors in the render method.

 ### Example
 ```javascript